dantswain/dantswain/content/post/2012-03-19-opening-a-new-instance-of-aquamacs-from-the-command-line.md

 title: "Opening a new instance of Aquamacs from the command line"
 date: "2012-03-19"
 comments: true
+categories:
+  - "bash"
-categories: [bash, shell scripts, os x, open]
+tags: [shell scripts, os x, open]
 ---

 ### The short answer: